 Two years later, I had needles and pins in my hands.
 I went for another MRI.
 This time, about seven lesions showed up and the diagnosis of MS was confirmed.

-For the first seven years, I had relapsing-remitting MS, but now it is secondary progressive.
-I have great difficulty walking.
+For the first seven years, I had relapsing-remitting MS, but now it has progressed considerably.
+I did not have any noticeable relapses the past seven years, just a slow but steady decline in function and mobility.
+I am no longer able to walk and use a wheelchair even in my house.
+Fortunately I am still able to get up and down out of the wheelchair to do everyday things like getting into bed, visiting the loo, reaching those slightly higher places in the kitchen.
 I have no feeling, or the feeling of dead skin over most of my body.
 My hands are pretty much dead, and dealing with small objects is a battle.
 My bladder is totally screwed up!

-I live with my partner of eight years, and he is very supportive.
-He has to do a lot more around the house than before, and he does a lot for me, as I can’t do the things I used to, like picking up medication, buying things I need, and so on.
-It must have an impact on him.
+I am very fortunate to have Francois in my life.
+He is very supportive, caring and loving, but most of all he sees me and not MS. He has to do a lot more around the house than before, and he does a lot for me, as I can’t do the things I used to, like picking up medication, buying things I need, and so on.
+It must have an impact on him, but he certainly handles it with incredible patience and love.

 We cook together.
 I might come up with the recipe, and do the chopping, but he will stand in front of the stove and take heavy things out of the oven.

 I am still working.
 Luckily, the company that I work for has been superb.
-I am allowed to work from home and the company contributes towards my mobile phone bills.
-If I need to go in, I can get a lift to and from the office.
+I am allowed to work from home and the company is very supportive.
+If I need to visit the office or need something brought to me, there is always someone prepared to help.

 MS has had a massive impact on my life.
 I used to love dancing, but can do that no longer!
-I do pilates once a week, I’m thinking of doing it twice a week.
-I was quite ambitious and competitive, but now, at age 41, I have to focus on the here and now.
-Online shopping is the best!
+I was very ambitious, competitive and career driven, but now I focus on the here and now.
+One day at a time is the best way to keep your mind strong.